jamesapallister/jekyll-now/about.md

 Making it easier - and more affordable - for small businesses and government agencies to run tree tests at <a href="http://www.treelly.com">treelly.com</a>

 Building a space on the high street to support small businesses at <a href="http://www.hostofleyton.com">hostofleyton.com</a>

+Creating an agency which helps government departments <a href="http://goldstoneassociates.co.uk/">make lives better for the citizens of the UK</a>

 ### Contact me